 BOARD MEETINGS

 The Recreational Soccer Board Meetings are held the first Monday of each month.
 The usual meeting location is at the SAA Office at 217 Civic Drive at 7:30pm, but can occasionally be held at other locations as needed.
 Meeting locations each month will be listed on the SAA Recreational Soccer web page.
 Anyone is welcome to attend the public portion of the meeting.
 In order for anyone from the public to address the board written requests must be to the SAA Rec Soccer Head Soccer Commissioner by noon Thursday before the board meeting.
+January-March meetings will be held at the Schaumburg Sports Center at 1141 Irving Park Road.

 COACH/MANAGER RESPONSIBILITIES & OBLIGATIONS